GentillePlume/Lisa-Camille/README.md

 - [x] Comment and clean typedtext.js ✔️

 ## GENERAL
+- [ ] Correct the size issue of all sections ❌
 - [ ] Customize the scrollbar ❌
 - [ ] Make that scroll can only move to anchors ❌
 - [ ] Integrate all used images in the code (svg images) ⌛️❌